ZackDev/zackdev.github.io/_drafts/2022-11-28-followup-a-technique-using-DNS-for-blocking-webcontent.md

         interface: 10.0.0.11
         interface: 127.0.0.1

-        access-control: 10.0.0.0/8 allow
+        access-control: 10.0.0.0/24 allow
         access-control: 127.0.0.0/8 allow
 {% endhighlight %}

 Line 2: by default, unbound has hardcoded information about the root zone.
 Servers in the zone might change, so by [downloading](https://www.internic.net/domain/named.root) and adding the file as `root-hints` to the config is a good practice.

-Line 4-5: specifies network interfaces, unbound operates on.
+Line 4-5: specifies network interfaces, unbound listens on.
 In this setup, queries from the localhost and the local network are answered.

 Line 7-8: limit access to the server by IP, CIDR notation.

 # /etc/unbound/unbound.conf.d/local.conf:

 Names and IPs for which the public Domain Name System is not responsible can be added and served like this.
-Assume that the local domain is named `sol`, that there are two entities, a client (10.0.0.1) called `mars` and a server (10.0.0.11) going by the name of `saturn`.
+Assume that the local domain is named `sol`, that there are two entities, first (10.0.0.1) called `mars` and a second (10.0.0.11) going by the name of `saturn`.

 {% highlight config %}
 server: